How Old Is Your House? 11 Ways to Check Your Home’s Age

 Knowing the age of your house and considering its present condition will tell you how well it has aged and if the previous owners were careful in maintaining it.

-“The age certainly affects the value of the home, but it’s usually the current condition because you could have a home built in 1917, but it’s been fully updated; it doesn’t matter if it was built in 1917.
-If it’s been remodeled and structurally upgraded.
-So I think how it’s been maintained, and or upgraded, affects the value more so than when the home was actually built,” says Kaminsky.
+“The age certainly affects the value of the home, but it’s usually the current condition because you could have a home built in 1917, but it’s been fully updated.
+It doesn’t matter if it was built in 1917, if it’s been remodeled and structurally upgraded.
+So I think how it’s been maintained, and / or upgraded, affects the value more so than when the home was actually built,” Kaminsky says.

 Other situations when knowing a home’s age is beneficial include:

-Does the age of your home impact your home sale?
+Does the age of your home affect your home sale?

-Kaminsky describes a time he once sold a property in Virginia for almost $18 million that was designed by former U.S. President Thomas Jefferson.
+Kaminsky describes a time he sold a property in Virginia for almost $18 million that was designed by former US President Thomas Jefferson.

 “That age and that kind of history, it can enhance the salability of the home and, of course, affect the final sale price.”